whiskyechobravo/kerko/docs/about.md

   needed by Kerko (Flask was selected for this reason).
 - Use pure Python dependencies to keep installation and deployment simple (Hence the use of Whoosh for search, for example, instead of Elasticsearch or Solr).
-- Use a classic fullstack architecture.
-Keep it simple and avoid asset management.
-Some will want to replace the templates and stylesheets anyway.
+- Use a classic server-side rendering architecture.
+Keep it simple and avoid asset management when possible.

 ## Etymology